manojreddy123/woostore/README.md

-wooappstore
+woostore
 ===========

-WooAppstore is an open source app store or market place solution with server side REST API , web client and android app client .
+Woostore is an open source app store or market place solution with server side REST API , web client and android app client .